bhanupreethi/quiz/README.md

 2. Once user sign up/in, redirect to the home screen
 3. play one vedio, the vedio should get from database and ask one quiz question
 4. in the background timer should from from 1 sec - nano sec.
-5. Once user submits the quiz. store the user details along with timer in db.
-Show pop up to the user with thank you note and all the submitted yser details with timer.
+5. we need to store only the first 10 users data in db, but display in asc order based on the timer.
-6.
+6. Once user submits the quiz.
+Store the user details along with timer in db.
+Show one alert to the user with thank you note and all the submitted user details with timer.

 Changes: